testit-tms/importers/testit-importer-allure/README.md

 ### Importing

-Use the command `testit --resultsdir allure-results` to specify the directory with Allure report results and create new test run in TMS instance.
+Use the command `testit --resultsdir allure-results --testrunname <name>` to specify the directory with Allure report results and create new test run with the specified name in TMS instance.
+<br>The `--testrunname` parameter is optional.
+The default name of testrun is <em>"AllureRun"</em>
-Or use the command `testit --resultsdir allure-results --testrunid <id>` to specify the directory with Allure report results and id of test run in TMS instance.
+<br>Or use the command `testit --resultsdir allure-results --testrunid <id>` to specify the directory with Allure report results and id of test run in TMS instance.
-**Important:** This command initiates the import.
+<br>**Important:** This command initiates the import.

 # Contributing